wizelineacademy/react-gist/capstone-project-1/README.md

-# Wizeline Academy - 2022 React Capstone Project 1
+# Wizeline Academy - 2022 React Apprenticeship Program Capstone Project 1
 ## Introduction
-Thank you for participating in the 2022 React Bootcamp!
+Thank you for participating in the 2022 React Apprenticeship Program!
 Here you will find the instructions to complete your project.

 The purpose of this assignment is for you to demonstrate your React skills.
-This is your chance to show off everything you've learned during our bootcamp and earn your diploma.
+This is your chance to show off everything you've learned during our apprenticeship program and earn your diploma.

 The idea is that you build and deliver an **entire** React application on your own.
 We don't want to limit you by providing some "fill-in-the-blanks" exercises, but instead ask you to build it from scratch.
 We hope you find this project challenging and engaging.